OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 A test against Archive Directory Traversal should include two parts:

 1. A malicious archive that breaks out of the target directory when extracted.
-This malicious archive can contain two files: a 'base' file, extracted into the target directory, and also an 'traversed' file, that attempts to navigate up the directory tree to hit the root folder - adding a file into the tmp directory.
-A malicious path can contain many levels of '../' (i.e. ../../../../../../../../tmp/traversed) to stand a better chance of reaching the root directory.
+This malicious archive should contain two files: a `base` file, extracted into the target directory, and a `traversed` file that attempts to navigate up the directory tree to hit the root folder - adding a file into the `tmp` directory.
+A malicious path will contain many levels of `../` (*i.e.* `../../../../../../../../tmp/traversed`) to stand a better chance of reaching the root directory.
+Once the attack is successful, the tester can find `/tmp/traversed` to be created on the webserver through the ZIP slip attack.
 2. A functionality, that is required to extract compressed files, either using custom code or a library.
 Archive Directory Traversal vulnerabilities exist when the extraction functionality doesn’t validate file paths in the archive.
 The example below shows a vulnerable implementation in Java:

 ```java